 Whistleblower ProtectionsSB 306– Injunctive Relief for Unlawful RetaliationExisting law protects workers from retaliation for reporting their employer’s improper or illegal actions.
 This bill allows the Labor Commissioner or the employee to seek a temporary injunction… Read More

-With a Democrat-controlled super-majority, the California Legislature passed several important labor and employment bills during the 2017 session that Governor Brown recently signed into law.
-Most notably, there are new protections for immigrant and agricultural… Read More
+The California Legislature passed several important labor and employment bills during the 2018 session that Governor Brown recently signed into law.
+Here is a brief summary of the most notable changes grouped by subject.
+All… Read More